ElizabethHZhong/suicide-risk-modeling/README.md

 # suicide-risk-modeling

+**Author**: Elizabeth Zhong

-Senior Thesis: using RL and MDPs to model suicide risk of middle and high school students and optimize resource allocation for suicide prevention.
+**Senior Thesis**: Using RL and MDPs to model suicide risk of middle and high school students and optimize resource allocation for suicide prevention.